Shibley Righton LLP

 Is there a requirement to appoint a data protection officer (or equivalent)?

 Most Canadian Privacy Laws require organizations to appoint an individual who is accountable for ensuring compliance with the organization's data protection obligations.
+Under Québec’s current privacy law framework, the person with the highest authority in the organization is automatically appointed as the privacy officer unless this responsibility is assigned to another designated officer.

 Do data protection/ privacy impact assessments need to be carried out in certain circumstances?